lytics/grid/grid.v3/README.md

 coordination.
 Grid uses [gRPC](http://www.grpc.io/) for communication.

 ## Example Grid
 Below is a basic example of starting your grid application.
-If the definition knows how to make a "leader", the leader actor will be started for you when `Serve` is called.
-The leader can be the entry-point of you application.
+If a "leader" definition is registered, the leader actor will be started for you when `Serve` is called.
+No matter how many processes are participating in the grid, only one leader actor is started, it is a singleton.
+The "leader" actor can be thought of as an entry-point into you distributed application.
+You don't have to use it, but it is often convenient.
+The actor named "leader" is also special in that if the process currently running the leader dies, it will be started on another peer, if more than one peer is participating in the grid.

 ```go
 func main() {